Waxes for Specialized ApplicationsIGI's wax experts provide scientific advisory services to dozens of industries

 Petroleum waxes are utilized in textile treatment to provide lubrication, resisting penetration of water or other liquids, and impacting the feel, look, or performance of the finished product.

-Paraffin wax has been used as an embedding medium in the study of tissue for over 100 years.
-It is a good embedding medium for routine histology because it can thoroughly permeate the tissue in its liquid form (when warm), and it solidifies (when cooled) with little damage to the tissue.
+Paraffin wax has been used as an embedding histology medium in the study of tissue for over 100 years.
+Specialty grades of wax thoroughly permeate the tissue in its liquid form (when warm), maintain a high degree of transparency, and solidify (when cooled) with little damage to the tissue.
+Modern techniques combine the use of wax with sophisticated digital imaging equipment.

 Toilet Bowl Gaskets